Do Soccer Players Change Jerseys At Halftime?

 Note that players do not only exchange jerseys at the end of the game.
 They also exchange shirts at halftime.
 This is due to two reasons:

-• They can exchange shirts at halftime if they already planned to swap shirts with another player at the end of the game.
-In this case, they will swap the second half shirt with a different player.
+• They can exchange shirts at halftime if they already plan to swap shirts with another player at the end of the game.
+In this case, they will change the second-half shirt with a different player.

 Do Footballers Still Swap Shirts Nowadays?